 - Propane Gas: For cooking

-- Petrol: For dinghy outboard engine (petrol included, engine not)
+- Petrol: For dinghy outboard engine (some petrol was included, an engine wasn’t – but is the default for most cruisers)

 Where we are at